-The variety of accommodation in Cyprus is extensive and of international high standards whilst remaining uniquely Cypriot.
-That means whether you choose a hotel for business, leisure or a mix of the two, and regardless of price range, you can expect quality lodgings and nothing less than the warmest welcome, befitting of one of Europe's most celebrated island holiday destinations.
-Whether travelling as a couple; with small children; alone, or with friends, you will be made to feel at ease and at home wherever you go.
+ACCOMMODATION WHERE TO STAY IN CYPRUS The variety of accommodation in Cyprus is extensive and of international high standards and uniquely Cypriot.
+That means whether you choose a hotel for business, leisure or a mix of the two, and regardless of price range, you can expect quality lodgings and nothing less than the warmest welcome, as befits one of Europe's most celebrated island holiday destinations.
+Whether traveling as a couple, with small children, alone or with friends, you will be made to feel worry-free and at home wherever you go.
 Many hotels are, naturally, on the coast, from Agia Napa in the east to Polis in the west.
-Beyond stylish lobbies, airy rooms and sumptuous suites, the most luxurious of these have extensive facilities and advantages, beginning with easy beach access and beautiful swimming pools and also encompassing gourmet (but informal) restaurants, health clubs, gyms, tennis courts and world-renowned health spas.
+Beyond stylish lobbies, airy rooms and sumptuous suites, the most luxurious of these have extensive facilities and advantages, beginning with easy beach access and beautiful swimming pools but also encompassing gourmet (but informal!) restaurants, health clubs, gyms, tennis courts and world-renowned health spas.
 Even moderately-priced hotels generally include the famously generous Cyprus buffet breakfast in the room rate.
 You can check hotels' websites or inquire when making reservations.
 From five-star resorts to small, simple family-run establishments, you'll find it all here.
-You may make your selection from large hotels, hotel apartments, tourist villages, and tourist villas as well as campgrounds, traditional homes and guest houses.
-If you are looking for a different type of vacation -perhaps one in which you stay off the beaten path and experience Cyprus much like a native resident would then Cyprus offers an Agrotourism Programme where you can stay in restored traditional houses in one of the island's many picturesque villages.
-For additional information visit www.agrotourism. com.cy
+You may make your selection from large hotels, hotel apartments, tourist villages, and tourist villages, and tourist villages.
+If you are looking for a different type of vacation, perhaps one in which you stay off the beaten path and experience Cyprus much like a native resident would, Cyprus offers an Agrotourism Program where you can stay in restored traditional houses in one of the island's many picturesque villages.
+For additional information on the Agrotourism Program, visit www.agrotourism.com.cy or send an email to info@agrotourism.com.cy